 Other than the 6.50 x 54 “40th Anniversary” size, Padron Special Releases are available in two other sizes that come in a box of 20.
 Averaging almost $28.00 per cigar, you’ll slightly be breaking the bank if you purchase the Padron Special Releases.
 However you really cannot put a price on greatness, and that’s what you get when you smoke almost anything from the Padron Family series.

 Landing in the middle spot of our Top 5 Most Expensive Cigars 0f 2021 is the delicious Ashton Estate Sungrown.
 This series is another cigar that was born out of celebrating milestones, much like the Padron Special Series.
 The 24 Year Salute from Ashton is the latest celebration cigar that honors one of the best luxury and expensive cigar brands to ever grace the industry we love and adore.

 This rare Dominican puro uses a gorgeous Dominican Habano leaf for the wrapper that was aged at the Chateau Fuente farm.
 While smoking this medium to full-bodied limited-edition beauties, you’ll detect delicious flavor notes of black pepper, leather, cedar, cashew, and grass.

 Although we have the 24 Year Salute on our lost and in our sampler, there are four other sizes under the Ashton ESG that all celebrate the milestones of this companies greatness.
 Available in a pack of five for $100.00, and a box of 25 for $520.00, the Ashton Estate Sungrown is about $20.00 per stick when all is said and done.
-So if you are looking to gift someone an invaluable cigar, then the Ashton Estate Sungrown is the one to choose!
+So if you are looking to gift someone an invaluable cigar, one of the luxury most expensive cigars, then the Ashton Estate Sungrown is the one to choose!